Dr Matt Hodgson

 About me

-I graduated from the University of York, UK in 2012 with a Master’s degree in Theoretical Physics with first-class honours.
+I graduated from the University of York in 2012 with a Master’s degree in Theoretical Physics with first-class honours.
 In 2016, I earned my PhD under the supervision of Prof. Rex Godby and received the K. M. Stott Prize for excellence in scientific research for my thesis titled Electrons in Model Nanostructures.
 Following my doctorate, I worked for three years as a postdoctoral researcher with Prof. Eberhard Gross at the Max Planck Institute of Microstructure Physics in Halle, Germany.
-I then spent two years at Durham University, before starting my lectureship at the University of York in 2021.
+I then spent two years at Durham University as a postdoctoral researcher before starting my lectureship at my alma mater in 2021.

 Education